rainmanh/jumpscale_core8/docs/AYS/configuration.md

 unixsocket = '/var/run/redis.sock'
 ```

-If no configuration file exists, the default behavior is to try to connect to redis using a unix socket located at `/tmp/ays.sock`
+If no configuration file exists, the default behavior is to try to connect to JS redis (over a unix socket located at `/tmp/redis.sock`)

-## Redis server configuration
+### Redis server configuration
 By default redis is an in-memory only key value store.
-But for our use case we want the data to be persistent event after the server has stopped.
-To do that we need to configure the redis server to save its data on disk.
+But for our use case we want the data to be persistent even after the server has stopped.
+To do that, we need to configure the redis server to save its data on disk.

 Here is an example of valid redis configuration for AYS:
 ```